Onboarding New Products

 Note that the usage value is reference_by_label.

-When you are working with a reference_by_label attribute, use the following endpoint to find out what values may be used:
+When you are working with a reference_by_label attribute, call the following endpoint to find out what values may be used using httpie:

 http \